A primer on semiconvex functions in general potential theories: Upper contact quadratic functions and the vertex map

 is called the \emph{upper vertex map (of radius $r$) for $u$}. \end{definition}

 \begin{remark} Note that the domain of $V_r$ consists of those points $x \in X$ which admit a global upper contact quadratic function of radius $r$ and for which $u$ is differentiable.
-If $u$ is (locally quasi-)convex, then the upper vertex map is well-defined on all of $\C(u, X, \tfrac1rI)$ since $\C(u, X, \frac1rI) \subset \mathrm{Diff}^1(u)$ by \Cref{datucp} (locally quasi-convex functions are differentiable at all upper contact points).
+If $u$ is (locally semi-)convex, then the upper vertex map is well-defined on all of $\C(u, X, \tfrac1rI)$ since $\C(u, X, \frac1rI) \subset \mathrm{Diff}^1(u)$ by \Cref{datucp} (locally semiconvex functions are differentiable at all upper contact points).

 In particular, if $u$ is smooth, then the Jacobian of $V_r$ is $D V_r = \I - rD^2u$, and thus $0\leq DV_r \leq \I$ on $\C(u, X, \frac1r\I)$; that is, $V_r$ is nonexpansive (or 1-Lipschitz).
 This fact extends to $u$ which is merely convex. \end{remark}